-Not defaulting on one’s card payments is better than returning the credit card.
-Cancelling or closing down one’s credit card services only brings down one’s available credit limit and pushes up the credit utilisation ratio.
-A high credit utilisation ratio would only lead to a low credit score.
-Instead, it is advisable to responsibly use the card and make up for it’s debts, keeping its utilisation low.
+No, closing a credit card account will not increase your credit score.
+Cancelling or closing your credit card account only brings down your available credit limit and pushes up your credit utilisation ratio.
+A high credit utilisation ratio (CUR) would in fact lead to a lower credit score.
+Instead, it is advisable to responsibly use your credit cards so that you maintain a CUR of 30% or lower.

-It is only with one’s due permission can an employer pull out a credit report but not a credit score.
-In fact, such a credit report review is only considered a soft inquiry in contrast to a hard one from potential lenders or credit card issuers.
-These hard inquiries could negatively affect one’s credit score if they signal that one is seeking out new credit from many places.
+It is often thought that employers in India can check one’s credit score to screen a potential employee just as in the US or the UK.
+However, in India, this is not common place and only with your permission can an employer check your credit report and credit score.
+In fact, such a credit report review is considered as a soft inquiry in contrast to a hard enquiry from potential lenders or credit card issuers.
+These hard inquiries could negatively affect one’s credit score if they signal that you are seeking multiple new loans/credit cards from various lenders simultaneously.

 6. High Income and Good Job Profile Lead to High Credit Score: